GENI-NSF/geni-tools/doc/omni-design-notes.md

 clearinghouse (in the sliver_info structure), and aggregates specified in the omni_config file.
 To allow this to work, Omni must have a record of the mapping of aggregate URNs and nicknames to URLs and vice versa.
-Soem of this is available at the clearinghouse, but Omni primarily uses the Aggregate nickname cache, which it updates daily from a central server.
+Some of this is available at the clearinghouse, but Omni primarily uses the Aggregate nickname cache, which it updates daily from a central server.